Drexel Burnham Lambert: Early history

-Despite having only two major clients by the dawn of the 1970s, Drexel was still considered a major firm, and thus got a large chunk of the syndicates formed to sell stocks and bonds.
-It was a shell of its former self, however, as evidenced in 1973, when a severe drop in the stock market sent the firm reeling.
-Drexel management soon realized that a prominent name was not nearly enough to survive, and was very receptive to a merger offer from Burnham.
+Despite having only two major clients by the 1970s, Drexel was still considered a major firm, and thus got a large chunk of the syndicates formed to sell stocks and bonds.
+By 1973, however, it was a shell of its former self, and the shock of the 1973-1974 market crash sent the firm reeling.
+Drexel management soon realized that a prominent name was not nearly enough to survive and was very receptive to a merger offer from Burnham.

-Even though Burnham was the surviving company, the more powerful investment banks (whose informal blessing the new firm needed to survive on Wall Street) insisted that the Drexel name come first as a condition of joining the "major" bracket.
+Even though Burnham was by far the dominant partner and nominal survivor in the merger, the more powerful investment banks insisted that the Drexel name come first as a condition of inheriting the old Drexel's place in the "major" bracket.
+Burnham had no choice but to agree, since his enlarged firm needed the informal blessing of the more powerful firms to survive on Wall Street.
 Thus, Drexel Burnham and Company, headquartered in New York, was born in 1973 with $44 million in capital.
+The merged firm claimed 1935 as its founding date.

 In 1976, it merged with William D. Witter (also known as Lambert Brussels Witter), a small "research boutique" that was the American arm of Belgian-based Groupe Bruxelles Lambert.
-The firm was renamed Drexel Burnham Lambert, and incorporated that year after 41 years as a limited partnership.
+The firm was renamed Drexel Burnham Lambert and incorporated that year after 41 years as a limited partnership.
 The enlarged firm was privately held; Lambert held a 26 percent stake and received six seats on the board of directors.
 Most of the remaining 74 percent was held by employees.
 Burnham remained the enlarged firm's chairman.
-He handed the posts of president and CEO to Robert Linton, who had begun at Burnham and Company in 1945 as a stock certificate runner.
-Burnham handed the chairmanship to Linton as well in 1982.
+He handed his posts of president and CEO to Robert Linton, who had started at Burnham and Company in 1945 as a stock certificate runner.
+Linton succeeded Burnham as chairman in 1982.